LarsDepuydt/peno-entrepreneurship-3d-oclusion/README.md

 ## Deploy frontend Next.js to Firebase hosting
-Run 'cd frontend' to set your directory to the frontend directory.
+Run `cd frontend` to set your directory to the frontend directory.
-Run 'sudo yarn deploy' to rebuild and deploy the firebase functions and hosting.
+Run `sudo yarn deploy` to rebuild and deploy the firebase functions and hosting.